donejs/donejs/docs/guide.md

 ### Installing the NPM package

-Keep the server from `donejs develop` running and open a new terminal window to install the [Bootstrap NPM package](https://www.npmjs.com/package/bootstrap) and save it as a dependency of our application like this:
+Open a new terminal window so we can keep the server from `donejs develop` running.
+Then, install the [Bootstrap NPM package](https://www.npmjs.com/package/bootstrap) and save it as a dependency of our application like this:

 ```
 npm install bootstrap --save